jesse-ai/docs/docs/docs/getting-started/environment-setup.md

 \q
 ```

 That's it.
-You should now be able to [install Jesse](/docs/getting-started/#pip-installation).
+You should now be able to [install and run Jesse](./README.md).

 ## Windows

 ### Python and pip
 [Download](https://www.python.org/downloads/windows) the official Python installer.
-It doesn't matter whether you choose the executable installer or web-based installer.
+It doesn't matter whether you choose the executable installer or the web-based installer.
 What matters is to choose the right version for your system type.
 If you are on `32bit` Windows download `Windows x86 ... installer`.
 If you are on 64bit Windows get the `Windows x86-64 ... installer`.

 :::tip
 Not sure which system type you are on?
 Open a file explorer window.
 Right-click on `This PC` and then `Properties`.
 Under `System` there is `System type`.